hugoffr/subset_sum_problem/README.md

-# subset_sum_problem
+# Subset Sum Problem

-Solveing the Subset Sum Problem using 3 different strategies in C language.
+Solving the Subset Sum Problem using 3 different strategies in C language.
 This is also my first Git repository.